Biden’s vaccine rules ignite instant, hot GOP opposition | WTOP

 “The only way to exceed that, which he needs to for herd immunity, is to mandate it,” Luntz said.
 “It will make a lot of people angry and even more resistant, but those who are simply hesitant will act now.
 He’s done the best he can under the circumstances.”

-Still, many Republicans are unmoving and unforgiving, especially those who are running for office.
+Still, many Republicans are unmoving and unforgiving, especially those who are running for office and see the issue as one that could motivate Republican voters to turn out in next year’s midterm elections.

 Mike Gibbons, who is running for the U.S. Senate in Ohio, accused “Joe Biden and his Big Brother administration” of having “crossed into authoritarian territory.”